japrogramer/django-amorphous/README.rst

-Finally generate the form class from there you have two choices: create an instance of that class or form a instance initialized with data from the DB
+Finally generate the form class from there you have two choices: create an instance of that class or form a instance initialized with data from the DB:

 .. code-block:: python
     >>> form_class = amorphous_gen(amorphous=json_data)